maddockz/wikifun/README.md

 ### Contribution guidelines ###

-* Writing tests: Do it for each new feature using nose
+* Writing tests: Do it for each new feature using nosetests
-* Code review
-* Other guidelines

 ### Who do I talk to? ###